One Step Out of Time

-"One Step Out of Time", written and composed by Paul Davies, Tony Ryan, and Victor Stratton, was the 's entry at the Eurovision Song Contest 1992, performed by Michael Ball.
+"One Step Out of Time", written and composed by Paul Davies, Tony Ryan, and Victor Stratton, was the 's entry at the Eurovision Song Contest 1992, performed by English singer, presenter and actor Michael Ball.
+It ended up as number two in the ESC-finale, behind "Why Me?" by Linda Martin for Ireland.
 The song was included on Ball's 1992 self-titled debut album as well as the album Past and Present, which was released on 9 March 2009.

 Background

 Composition

-The song is a mid-tempo ballad, relating the singer's comfort with being "one step out of time" in relation to rejecting the reality around him, instead pining after his former lover.
+It is a mid-tempo pop song, relating the singer's comfort with being "one step out of time" in relation to rejecting the reality around him, instead pining after his former lover.
 Not accepting that his relationship is over, and spurning the disapproval of his friends, he wishes to put "his love on the line" one more time, imploring his former lover to just let him know what he had done wrong.